-Preliminary Inventory of the Dabney Stuart-Fred Chappell Correspondence, 1984-2009
+Preliminary Guide to the Dabney Stuart-Fred Chappell Correspondence, 1984-2009

 Fred Chappell is an author and a poet, and is a retired English professor from the University of North Carolina at Greensboro.
 Dabney Stuart is also an author and poet, and is a retired English professor at Washington and Lee University in Lexington, Virginia.